 In Microsoft Solitaire events, each player is grouped with 100 players (different each time).
 At first, I thought that Microsoft was using its information about player skills to make up the groups of 100 to represent a mix of skill levels (almost like the group stages of a soccer tournament).
-It turns out that this is much more random: after you have started the event (played one game) you are randomly assigned to a group of players who had started the event at the same time as you.
+It turns out that this is much more random: After you have started the event (played one game), you are randomly assigned to a group of players who had started the event at the same time as you.

-I have compared my group position to total position and found that if you end up in the first 5 of your group, your score would likely be in the best 5% of the total population who took part in the specific event.
+I have compared my group position to total position and found that if you end up in the first five of your group, your score would likely be in the best 5% of the total population who took part in the specific event.

 Time Needed to Finish a Game